 The Friends of Stratford Park Lido are a local community group based in Stroud, Gloucestershire.
-We work with Stroud District Council and SLM Leisure to develop the Stratford Park Lido in Stroud, restoring and protecting it as a high-quality community heritage asset.

 Stroud Urban District Council commissioned the building of the lido which was built and opened in 1937 by the council’s engineer and surveyor FS Cutler at a cost of around £20,000.
 It comprises a 55 yard x 18 yard swimming pool fed by spring water, a parabolic diving board, art deco fountain, changing rooms and other outbuildings, and is next to Stratford Park Leisure Centre built in 1974.